 NATHAN HAINES is A Genre Bending musician who's been making music and doing what he loves for over two decades

-From proper live to tape acoustic jazz, to electronic beat based music, Nathan's first solo album was released in 1994, and the the ensuing 20 plus years has seen him record and perform all over the world.
+From proper live to tape acoustic jazz, to collaborative productions with electronic music producers, Nathan's first solo album was released in New Zealand, Australia and the UK in 1994.
+Since then he's played, performed and had albums and music released all over the world.

-With 10 solo albums to date (two of which have attained Gold status in his native New Zealand), many of which have been released internationally on labels Verve UK, Polygram, Warner Classics and Jazz and smaller independent labels, Nathan is a musician who blends his love of jazz with modern production styles and a dancefloor sensibility.
+With 10 solo albums to date (two of which have attained Gold status in his native New Zealand), and international releases on labels Verve UK, Polygram, Warner Classics and Jazz UK and Germany and many smaller independent labels, Nathan is a musician who blends his love of jazz with modern production styles and a dancefloor sensibility.

 Nathan is a headline artist at London’s Ronnie Scotts Jazz Club, and he's performed at many international festivals and clubs as both a solo artist and also as a DJ.
 He has written, recorded and toured with US soul/jazz legend Marlena Shaw on his 2003 album “Squire For Hire” (produced in the UK by Phil Asher) and she also guested on his 2007 album “Right Now” (released in the UK on Freestyle Records) as well as performing live with her regularly in the UK and Europe since 2001.
 He has also recorded and toured with the New Zealand Symphony Orchestra – the resultant album “Life Time” features Nathan singing on three tracks with arrangements by the Grammy Award winning arranger and pianist Alan Broadbent.